secure-software-engineering/opcua-scanner/README.md

 - <code>port</code> The port to scan on.
 - <code>outputFileName</code> The file name of the csv file to produce.
     This should not include the file extension.
+- <code>ipAddresses</code> The ip addresses (or hostnames) which to use as a base for the CIDR-Suffix

 More reasonable configuration options could be:
 - a file containing (additional?) credentials to test
-- whether to test the information model via browsing
+- whether to retrieve the information model via browsing
-- where to output the information model from browsing, i.e., console or files
+- where to output the information model from browsing, i.e., console or file
-- an IP address to scan from or a fixed subnet to scan